 However, for my dryer I got my hands a little more dirty.
 My dryer starts with a push button.
 When you press this button it engages a 110v solenoid.
 All 220v dryer’s have a 110v circuit internally for timers and other stuff.
 The 220~240v is just for the heating element.
 The actual drum motor runs on 110v too.
 So when my dryers cycle is finished, that 110v solenoid releases.

 What I did was added a 110v relay to the power going to that solenoid.
-So to the contacts of the relay I added (which isolates any voltage from its own contacts), I connected a door/window sensor that has wires soldered to the reed switch of the sensor.
+To the contacts of the relay I added (which isolates any voltage from its own contacts), I connected a door/window sensor that has wires soldered to the reed switch of the sensor.
 The net result is, when I press the start button the solenoid engages and 110 V is sent to the relay.
 The contacts of the relay open, and the door/window sensor registers in HE as closed.

 As you state, this was my experience only while on battery power (so were quickly-dying batteries--not super quick, but only a couple months, likely due to the fact that my dryer flashes a light when it's done instead of just turning one on or off).
 I think in the manual Aeon states what this delay is, but I don't remember of the top of my head.
 USB power made my reporting nearly instant, though I confess I only switched because I had power nearby and wanted to stop needing to worry about batteries if that life was going to be the norm.
 (It took a bit of playing around with the "detect blinking" parameter in the driver to get it to detect a blinking LED vs. the solid one it shows when running, and now I also need to be careful to remember to turn the dryer fully off when I'm done, or it will keep blinking even after I open the door to remove the laundry.)
 In any case, it made me much happier with the device and encouraged me to finally use it to create a "dryer done!" automation instead of just letting it sit on my dryer for a few months while I tried to figure out what the heck it reported and when (again, my flashing light probably didn't help here, especially when the "off" part of the flash is very quick and the state while operating is on).